mmistakes/so-simple-theme/events/stancon.md

 We recommend that you enter at W 116th St and Broadway through the main Columbia University gates.

-[More details] including parking information.
+[More details](http://apam.columbia.edu/directions-davis-auditorium-cepsr) including directions and parking information.

 # Registration: